Request-reply

 • Chatbots as a separate application.

-• Communication between Connect as the back end and a third-party mobile application as the front end.
+• Communication between Integrations as the back end and a third-party mobile application as the front end.

 Example: Advantage of Synchronous messaging